Joxebus/blog/_posts/2022-05-27-what-is-groovy-lang.md

 ---
-tags:
-  - "descriptions"
-  - "groovy"
-  - "programming"
+title:      "What is Groovy Lang?"
+subtitle:   "Groovy is an optional typed language designed to compile to bytecode compatible with the JVM"
+date:       2022-05-27 19:50
+author:     "Omar Bautista"
+header-img: "/blog/assets/img/2022/que_es_groovy.png"
+category:   techblog
+tags:       [groovy, groovylang, programming, joxebus, jvm, java]
 ---

 ## What is Groovy lang?

 [![What is groovy lang](/blog/assets/img/2022/que_es_groovy.png "que-es-groovy")](/blog/assets/img/2022/que_es_groovy.png)

-There is something that is very true and I am not going to deny it, nothing like first-hand information, by this I mean that good documentation or information on programming issues is usually in English, this time I will try to do a Spanglish-style tutorial where each one of us can understand what we are talking about with the least loss of information and relevant concepts.
+There is something that is very true, and I am not going to deny it, nothing like first-hand information, by this I mean that good documentation or information on programming issues is usually in English, this time I will try to do a Spanglish-style tutorial where each one of us can understand what we are talking about with the least loss of information and relevant concepts.
 I will try!